fabian7593/Tenshi/README.md

 **Role Access:**

 - Admins: Full access to upload, modify, and delete documents.
-- Users: Can only modify or view documents tied to their user ID when the controller uses `isValidateWhereByUserId()`.
 - `is_public: true` documents can be accessed even without login if configured.

 **Frontend Tip:**